eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 A **bridge** is a single edge whose deletion would disconnect the graph.
 A graph without a bridge edge is **edge-biconnected** {% cite algorithm-design-manual -l 177 %}.

 You can use DFS to check for articulation vertices in linear time.
-Note that a back edge from x to y ensures that none of the vertices on the path from x to y are articulation vertices.
+Note that a back edge from $$x$$ to $$y$$ ensures that none of the vertices on the path from $$x$$ to $$y$$ are articulation vertices.
 Finding articulation vertices requires maintaining the extent to which back edges link chunks of the DFS tree back to ancestor nodes {% cite algorithm-design-manual -l 174-5 %}.

 Let `reachable_ancestors[v]` denote the earliest reachable ancestor of vertex v.
 Initially, `reachable_ancestors[v] = v`: